Azure/AzureDataLake/docs/FAQs/ADL_FAQ.md

 ### Q: Does ADL Support Parquet Files?

-* **ADL Store**: You can move Parquet files into ADL Store from a source HDFS system.
+* **Data Lake Store**: You can move Parquet files into Data Lake Store from a source HDFS system.
 (You don't need to worry about any block size fdifferences)
-* **HDInsifght**: An HDInsight cluster can read Parquet files stored in ADL Store.
+* **HDInsight**: An HDInsight cluster can read Parquet files stored in Data Lake Store.
-* **ADL Analytics**: ADL Analytics support for Parquet files is currently under investigation and is something on our roadmap
+* **Data Lake Analytics**: Data Lake Analytics support for Parquet files is currently under investigation and is something on our roadmap